fex01/transparency-information-dictionary/README.md

 Let's keep an eye on the first tag list *ti_c01* with the tag *C01* for E-mail address (mentioned in [step 1](#1-request-tags-for-transparency-information)) for later reference.

 Having done that with all your services you are now good to go to reap the benefits.
-[Test](#test-to-generate-traces) your application, use standard test strategies to ensure service coverage and generate ex-ante [formatted Transparency Information](#collect-transparency-information-from-traces) for use with further tools such as [TILT](#sources).
+[Test](#test-to-generate-traces) your application, use standard test strategies to ensure service coverage and generate ex-ante [formatted Transparency Information](#collect-transparency-information-from-traces) for use with further tools such as [tilt](#sources).

 ### Test to Generate Traces